 The famine’s roots date to 1948, when the Democratic People’s Republic of Korea was created.
 North Korean farmland and weather conditions aren’t ideal for producing food, but at first, the new country was able to sidestep those issues by aligning itself with the Soviet Union and socialist allies, which provided substantial aid and imported food and cheap fuel.

-As the DPRK became more and more isolated, its leader, Kim Il Sung, turned to a national policy of “juche,” or self-reliance.
+As the DPRK became increasingly isolated, its leader, Kim Il Sung, turned to a national policy of “juche,” or self-reliance.
 This catchphrase hypothetically celebrated a North Korea that was capable of doing everything itself, but when it came to food, the DPRK was anything but self-reliant.
 (Analysts think that the juche doctrine was primarily an excuse for the dictator to consolidate power.)

 Under the juche philosophy, North Korea’s people were expected to feed themselves.
 The DPRK’s government assisted by distributing chemical fertilizers designed to make farmers’ crops even more fertile.
 But when the USSR collapsed, so did access to inexpensive fuel.
-The DPRK’s fertilizer production ground to a halt, the victim of fuel shortages, and farm yields plummeted as a result.
+The DPRK’s fertilizer production ground to a halt, the victim of fuel shortages, and farm yields plummeted.
 “The government started a campaign urging citizens to consume less,” The Atlantic’s Jordan Weissmann writes.
 “Its cheery slogan: ‘Let’s eat only two meals a day.’”

 In 1995 and 1996, a warm El Niño weather pattern brought widespread flooding to North Korea.
 This was catastrophic for North Korea’s supposedly self-reliant farmers: a whopping 15 percent of the country’s already scant arable land was destroyed.
 Then, the dictatorship reduced the amount of grain farmers were allowed to keep for themselves in an attempt to save food.
 Rather than eat less, farmers hid grain instead, which led to even less available food.